Aliases for RAN Gene

 GeneCards Summary for RAN Gene

 RAN (RAN, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAN include hutchinson-gilford progeria and muscular atrophy.
-Among its related pathways are Disease and TGF-Beta Pathway.
-GO annotations related to this gene include GTP binding and transcription coactivator activity.
+Diseases associated with RAN include Teratocarcinoma and Vici Syndrome.
+Among its related pathways are Androgen receptor signaling pathway and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include GTP binding.